Policy Research Institute Drug Lag: An Analysis of Factors Contributing to the Long-term Lag of Japanese Approved Products

 Results

-Note 1: Acquisitions and alliances are defined as drugs for which the rights to develop in Japan were acquired from outside the company up to five years prior to the year of approval in Europe and the United States.
-(The same applies to Fig. 2 and beyond.)
+Note 1: Acquisitions and alliances are defined as drugs for which the Japanese development rights were acquired from outside the company up to five years prior to the year of approval in the U.S. or Europe.
+(The same applies to Figure 2 and thereafter.)

 Note 2: Excludes 8 products that were solicited or requested by development companies at the review meeting.

-Source: Prepared by the Pharmaceutical Industry Policy Institute based on publicly available information from PMDA, FDA, and EMA, and "Tomorrow's New Drugs (produced by Technomic).
+Source: Prepared by The Office of Pharmaceutical Industry Researchbased on publicly available information from PMDA, FDA, and EMA, and "Tomorrow's New Drugs (produced by Technomic)

-When a drug is submitted for approval in Japan, information on Japanese subjects is considered important in the review process, and in some cases, additional clinical trials are conducted to obtain information on Japanese subjects.
+When applying for approval in Japan, information on Japanese subjects is considered important in the review process, and in some cases, additional clinical trials are conducted to obtain information on Japanese subjects.
 The presence or absence of additional Japanese studies is expected to be a significant factor in drug lag, and Imai et al. of Kitasato University have reported that differences in development strategy can affect the length of development delays.
 In this news item, we surveyed the studies in which Japanese participants were identified among the evaluation studies listed in the "Clinical Efficacy and Clinical Safety Data and Summary of Review by the Agency" section in the PMDA's review report.
 The timing of the start of each study was compared with the approval in Europe and the U.S., and the presence or absence of additional studies was determined.
-Information that was not disclosed in terms of the timing of the trials was considered to be of unknown timing, as we could not confirm the content.
+Information that was not disclosed in terms of the timing of the trials was considered to be of unknown timing, as the content could not be verified.

 The survey results showed that 38 (33%) of the products had additional Japanese participation studies conducted after approval in the U.S. and Europe, 75 (66%) had not, and 1 (1%) had unknown timing.
 The median lag period by the presence of additional trials was 53.1 months for those with additional trials and 9.8 months for those without additional trials ( Figure 2 ).
 This indicates that although more than 30% of all products are started after approval in the U.S. and Europe, trials involving Japanese participants create a long-term drug lag, with a median difference of slightly less than four years.

-Figure 2: Lag period (median) for drugs with or without additional Japanese participation after approval in the U.S. and Europe
+Figure 2: Items with or without additional Japanese participation trials after approval in the U.S. and Europe and lag period (median)

-Source: Prepared by the Pharmaceutical Industry Policy Institute based on public information from PMDA, FDA, and EMA, and "Tomorrow's New Drugs (produced by Technomic)".
+Source: Prepared by The Office of Pharmaceutical Industry Researchbased on publicly available information from PMDA, FDA, and EMA, and "Tomorrow's New Drugs (produced by Technomic)

-3-3. effect of difference in corporate classification of companies approved in the U.S. and Europe
+3-3. impact of the difference in corporate classification of companies approved in the U.S. and Europe

-In recent years, the remarkable rise of emerging biopharmaceutical companies ("start-ups") in global drug development has been reported in various fields*6 *7 Therefore, we investigated the impact on drug lag for Japanese-approved products and categorized them according to whether the companies obtaining approval in the US and Europe are start-ups or not.
-In this report, the definition of "start-ups" is the same as in Policy Research Institute News No. 70, i.e., companies that have been in business for less than 30 years and had sales of less than US$500 million in the year prior to approval, while pharmaceutical companies are defined as non-start-ups.
+In recent years, the remarkable rise of emerging biopharmaceutical companies ("start-ups") in global drug development has been reported in various fields*6 *7 Therefore, we investigated the impact on drug lag for Japanese-approved products and categorized them according to whether the companies obtaining approval in the US or Europe are start-ups.
+The definition of start-ups in this news item is the same as that in OPIR Views and ActionsNo.70, and refers to companies that have been in business for 30 years or less at the time of approval and had sales of less than US$500 million in the year prior to approval, while pharmaceutical companies are defined as non-emerging companies.

 -